 As a result, you may feel pressured to avoid filing a dog bite claim for fear of ruining a close relationship.
 However, in most cases, you can collect much-needed compensation through an insurance claim.
 If you have questions, then our California dog bite lawyers can help you avoid broken relationships while still getting the compensation you deserve.

 Ultimately, dog owners have a responsibility to control their pets and protect innocent people from harm.
 Our California dog bite lawyers can investigate the details of your accident and discover what evidence can help support your claim.
-At the Solano County law firm of Wells, Call, Clark, Bennett & Clawson PC, we have the experience you need.
-We have recovered more than $300 million for past clients in a wide array of personal injury cases, including premises liability claims for dog bites.
+At the Solano County law firm of Wells Call Injury Lawyers, we have the experience you need.
+We have recovered more than $500 million for past clients in a wide array of personal injury cases, including premises liability claims for dog bites.

 Not all dog bites or attacks are serious.
 Some people do not require medical care in emergency rooms.
 However, as we stated, the CDC’s estimates suggest that one in five dog bite victims require medical care.
 Many of those victims are children and seniors.
 The possible consequences of a dog bite or dog attack include: